carbon-language/carbon-lang/docs/project/code_review.md

 better why the optional suggestion didn't make sense to you.

 Sometimes optional comments center around slight differences or preferences around the code.
-Consider that the reviewer may be a better proxy for future readers than you are.
-If the suggestion is no better or no worse than your original code, consider adopting it as it may make the code easier to read for your reviewer at least.
+Consider that the reviewer may be a good proxy for future readers.
+If the suggestion is no better or no worse than your original code, consider adopting it as it may make the code easier to read for others.
 But if you feel the current choice is _better_ (even if minorly), stand up for yourself and keep it.
 The reviewer can always push for a change and justify it if needed.